trinodb/trino.io/_posts/2019-12-23-Presto-Experiment-with-Graivton-Processor.md

 This article is the report to clarify what we need to do to run Presto on the Arm-based platform and see how much benefit we can potentially obtain with Graviton Processor.

-As the Graviton 2 based instance types are preview state, We tried to run Presto on A1 instance that has the first generation of Graviton processor inside.
+As the Graviton 2 based instance types are preview state, we tried to run Presto on A1 instance that has the first generation of Graviton processor inside.
 It still would be a helpful anchor to understand the potential benefit of the Graviton 2 processor.

 <!--more-->